 - Expected to present their work on campus

-- Encouraged to present their work at an undergraduate research conference or discipline-specific conference (eligible for funding through Office of Undergraduate Research)
+- Encouraged to present their work at an undergraduate research conference or discipline-specific conference (eligible for funding through Undergraduate Research & Enrichment Programs)

 Other expectations or deliverables may be collaboratively determined by the Symposium Student Research Fellows and faculty mentor(s) as the project develops.
 This position provides Symposium Student Research Fellows the opportunity to creatively engage, execute interdisciplinary research, and be part of the team shaping the Symposium and its related programing, projects, and presentations.